Pull from Google Analytics

 You can adjust which property or site's data is being pulled into Parabola by selecting from the dropdown.

-By default, the Pull from Shopify step will bring in Users by Medium.
+By default, the Pull from Google Analytics step will bring in Users by Medium.

 The timeframe is also set to within the previous 1 week based upon when the flow is run, without an offset of dates.

 We offer a variety of preset reports that are the same as those in the Google Analytics sidebar.
 Selecting a preset report will update the columns in your Metrics to use and Dimensions to use to group the metrics selection fields.

 Use these as-is, or as a base for building your own customized reports.

 You will find the Metrics to use field shows the same metrics you'd see in Google Analytics.
 Every metric that you add will result in a column being added to your report.
 You can select as many metrics as necessary for your report, including New Users, Bounces, Sessions, and more.